Our Foundation & Work

 Through our specialist programmes and expert network, we enable structured martial arts training and engagement sessions to break the cycle of abuse and poverty, tackle knife crime and intervene in a wide range of social crisis-points – such as disability discrimination, violence against women and girls and male suicide.

-We know that martial arts has the ability to insert itself deep within communities of all creed, race, class and colour.
+We know that martial arts has the ability to have a positive impact within a diverse range of communities.
 Lessons are extremely inexpensive to facilitate compared with many other forms of intervention.
 Martial arts has a way of ‘cutting through the noise’ and reaching those otherwise left out by wider society.

 With this comes the opportunity to create a safe space and an interruption to the typical cycles of abuse that occur ‘on the outside’.
 It is from this safe space that the Fighting Chance Foundation reaches those who need martial arts most, and facilitates the opportunity to change lives.